kamyashethia/ScalaForThePotterhead/PatternMatching1.md

 ```

 We now have 7 bottles ready to go.
 Next, we want to write a function that will tell us what will happen if a wizard chooses a bottle.
-We could do this with a `if-elseif` block.
+We could represent this logic with a `if-elseif` block.
 Here's a function that does that:

 ```scala